Liao dynasty: Tianzuo (1101–1125)

 As the Wanyan clan consolidated their control over the Jurchens, relations with the Liao also became increasingly strained.
 The Jurchens resented the behavior of Liao officials at Ningjiang, the main border trading post, who constantly cheated them.
 The Liao also placed on them the obligation of supplying the Liao emperor with gyrfalcons called haidongqing, only bred on the coastal regions and required the Jurchens to fight across the territory of their neighbors, the Five Nations, to access.
 Liao envoys also habitually beat their village elders and abused their women.
-One of the primary causes of the Jurchen rebellion was the custom of raping married Jurchen women and Jurchen girls by Khitan envoys, which caused resentment from the Jurchens.
-The custom of having sex with unmarried girls by Khitan was itself not a problem, since the practice of guest prostitution - giving female companions, food and shelter to guests – was common among Jurchens.
-Unmarried daughters of Jurchen families of lower and middle classes in Jurchen villages were provided to Khitan messengers for sex, as recorded by Hong Hao.
-Song envoys among the Jin were similarly entertained by singing girls in Guide, Henan.
-There is no evidence that guest prostitution of unmarried Jurchen girls to Khitan men was resented by the Jurchens.
-It was only when the Khitans forced aristocratic Jurchen families to give up their beautiful wives as guest prostitutes to Khitan messengers that the Jurchens became resentful.
-This suggests that in Jurchen upper classes, only a husband had the right to his married wife while among lower class Jurchens, the virginity of unmarried girls and sex with Khitan men did not impede their ability to marry later.
+Khitan envoys raped Jurchen women and girls, causing resentment from the Jurchens.